BrandonCookeDev/smashgg.js/README.md

 ### Events
 * **'ready'**
-    * indicates when a Phase object is populated with data
+    * indicates when the Phase object is populated with data

 ### Methods
 #### Promises